 Because non-degree seeking students must be high school graduates, EFSC requires you submit acceptable proof of a H.S. diploma.

 Orientation is mandatory for non-degree students who have not earned an associate degree or higher, first-time students and transfer students, and is recommended for all students.
 It’s an introduction to life at Eastern Florida.
 Access online orientation through the myEFSC Portal with your username and password.
 Once logged in, click the Student Orientation/Titan Preview icon to begin the orientation.

 Step 4: Enroll for courses, pay your fees, get your Student ID card, parking decal & books.

 - You must register in person for classes each term at any campus Admissions/Records office.
 Use the online Class Schedule Search to find course information.
 Transcripts from prior schools are not necessary and will not be evaluated.
 However, you must provide proof that you have satisfied the course prerequisite when required.
 You may take up to 12 credits as non-degree seeking; after that time you must provide transcripts and/or declare a major and meet appropriate program requirements.
 (Unless you are a Brevard Public School Teacher.)

-- Check out the Tuition & Fees web page for information on paying fees.
+- Visit the Tuition & Fees sections for information on paying fees.

 - Student ID cards are available at any EFSC Campus Security Office for free by presenting your class registration and a photo ID.
 This ID also will be your library card and replacing a lost card costs $10.

-- Bookstores are located on all four campuses.
-At least 30 days prior to the first day of class for each term, EFSC posts a list of each textbook required for each course offered at the institution during the upcoming term.
-You can find the list at the bookstore website's "Find Textbooks" page, which will include the International Standard Book Number (ISBN) for each required textbook or other identifying information, the title, all authors listed, publishers, edition number, copyright date and published date.
+- EFSC Bookstores offer on-campus service plus online ordering.
+At least 30 days prior to the first day of class for each term, EFSC posts a list of course materials required during the upcoming term.
+You can find the list at the bookstore's "Find Course Materials" page, which will include the International Standard Book Number (ISBN) for each required textbook or other identifying information, the title, all authors listed, publishers, edition number, copyright date and published date.